JoshuaBillson/VNH5019Controller/README.md

-# VNH5019 Controller
+# Open Source VNH5019 Motor Controller

-## Overview
+## Summary

-The purpose of this project is to provide a means of controlling a [Dual VNH5019 Motor Driver Shield](https://www.pololu.com/product/2507) coupled with an Arduino Uno from an external device over either I2C or serial.
-This project uses the standard serial port for the receiving Arduino; to use other hardware serial ports
+The purpose of this project is to create an I2C and USB enabled motor controller powered by a [Dual VNH5019 Motor Driver Shield](https://www.pololu.com/product/2507) coupled with an Arduino Uno.
+The project aims to provide firmware for the Arduino
-(Serial1, Serial2, etc.) or Software Serial requires modification to the source code.
+Uno as well as C++ and Python libraries for interfacing from an external device.

+## Features
+The motor controller can be switched between two primary states: standby and active.
+In standby, the controller will not write any commands to the connected motors.
+As a safety feature, the controller powers up into standby mode and must be instructed to switch to an active state before it will respond to any motor-related directives.
+In addition, an LED and piezo buzzer may be connected to pins 5 and 13 respectively to provide audio-visual confirmation regarding its state.
+The Arduino receiver will listen over both I2C and USB Serial for commands and will respond to either without placing any expectations on the transmitting device.

+## Firmware
+The software for the Arduino Uno controller is included in the Firmware directory.
+It requires the user to install the [DualVNH5019MotorShield library](https://github.com/pololu/dual-vnh5019-motor-shield) in their Arduino/libraries folder in order to run.
+Once this pre-requisite is met, put the Firmware folder into your sketches directory and upload it as usual.

+## Arduino Library
+The Arduino library for interfacing with the controller from an external Arduino is provided in the Arduino folder.
+Simply save the Arduino/VNH5019Controller folder to your Arduino/libraries directory and include it in your sketches with **#include VNH5019Controller.h**.
+Refer to the Arduino README and the provided example sketch for more info.

-## Dependencies
+## Python Library

-This project makes use of the [DualVNH5019MotorShield library](https://github.com/pololu/dual-vnh5019-motor-shield) for the firmware running on the Uno Controller and must be installed to you Arduino/libraries folder.
+A [Python library](https://pypi.org/project/VNH5019-Serial-Controller/) for interfacing with the controller from an external device has been provided and is hosted on the Python Package Index.
+Simply **pip install VNH5019-Serial-Controller** to make use of it.
+Documentation as well as an example sketch has been provided in the Python folder.

 ## Audio-Visual Feedback And Wiring

-LED and Audio feedback denoting the state of the controller has been included in the firmware.
+LED and Audio feedback denoting the state of the controller is included in the firmware.
 When the controller first powers up, a start-up chime will play and an LED will light up.
-Whilst the controller is in standby, the LED will blink at regular 2 second intervals and will be solid when the controller is active.
+Whilst the controller is in standby, the LED will blink at regular 2 second intervals but will change to a solid light when the controller is in an active state.
 Additionally, a unique chime will play when the controller enters a standby state and when it enters an active state.
-Use of this feature is optional, but please be aware that the led is controlled by digital pin 5 and the piezo buzzer is controlled by digital pin 13.
-Please refer to "VNH5019_Controller_Schematic.pdf" for further wiring information.
+Use of this feature is optional, but be aware that the led is controlled by digital pin 5 and the piezo buzzer is controlled by digital pin 13.
+Refer to **VNH5019_Controller_Schematic.pdf** for further wiring details.

-## Usage

-In order to control the Arduino Uno / VNH5019 Motor Driver Shield from an external device, the corresponding firmware found in Firmware/Firmware.ino must be uploaded to the receiving Arduino.
-In theory, any programmable device capable of communicating with an Arduino over I2C or Serial should be capable of interfacing with this motor controller.
-However, this project was designed with other Arduinos, Raspberry Pis, and NVIDIA Jetson's in mind.
-Should you need to extend this project to unsupported devices, the complete set of recognized codes used to control the Arduino Uno / VNH5019 Motor Controller is included in "Commands.h".
-To interface with the motor controller over either serial or I2C from an external device, use the VNH5019_Controller class and associated methods.

-## Arduino

-To interface with the motor controller from an Arduino compatible board, use the Arduino/VNH5019Controller library.
-An example sketch has been provided in ArduinoExample/ArduinoExample.ino.
-You can use both I2C and Serial, however I2C is likely the preferred option for interfacing two Arduinos.
-Please note that Serial1, Serial2, etc. and SoftwareSerial is not supported.

-## Raspberry Pi / NVIDIA Jetson

-To interface with the motor controller from a Raspberry Pi or NVIDIA Jetson, use the Python/VNH5019Controller library.
-You can use both I2C and Serial, however USB serial is likely the simplest option as it allows you to provide both power and communication to the controller over a single wire.
-An example sketch has been provided in PythonExample/PythonExample.py.

 ## Classes